tango-controls/PANIC/doc/recipes/AlarmsHierarchy.rst

 TOP/BOTTOM
 ==========

+The TOP/BOTTOM just provides a filter for finding alarms where the value of another alarm is used directly in the formula.
+It is case sensitive, so you can use lower/upper case to show/hide alarms in these filters.

 To use hierarchies, alarms shall be written using the result of previous ones::

   GAB1 = any([t >5 for t in FIND(tc1:10000/LMC/C01/GAB/*)])